21 Jun 2017

 3. A Systematic Guide to High Performing Teams (HPTs)

-4. A Systematic Guide to Collaboration and Competition within organization
+4. A Systematic Guide to Collaboration and Competition within organizations

 'Learn by Doing' approaches, such as Simulation, are more engaging & effective than traditional forms of learning